Skip to content

 The Special Event

-Three UK Teams one at the International Bomber Command Centre another at Former RAF Binbrook an Operation Manna Airfield in the UK and another at the 100th Bomb Group Museum Thorpe Abbots representing the US operation Chowhound from a former Chowhound airfield.
+Three UK Teams: one at the International Bomber Command Centre, another at Former RAF Binbrook, an Operation Manna Airfield in the UK, and another at the 100th Bomb Group Museum Thorpe Abbots representing the US operation Chowhound from a former Chowhound airfield.

 We will have awards for those amateurs who work a number of our Stations.
 Please click the button below to request your award.
 If you work another station go back to get an updated award.
+The teams will work on HF, VHF, and DMR Brandmeister talk groups 98080, 980801, 980802, and 980803.
+Many teams will run Digital modes and CW.

-This event is great chance to get your Children or Grandchildren on the air many of our locations are running Children’s activities and getting Children to speak to other Children around the World.
+This event is great chance to get your Children or Grandchildren on the air; many of our locations are running Children’s activities and getting Children to speak to other Children around the World.

 Time until the SES begins